Please view these information tabs to help get Mechanical Clock Hands.

 Clocks that do not take a hand nut

-Hands that have an S T on them to represent Seth Thomas clock movements, for antique 8 day time strike units made in USA.
+Hands that have an ST on them to represent the Seth Thomas company.
+For antique 8 day time strike units made in USA.
 Fits most American antique movements such as ST, Sessions, New Haven, Ansonia, Gilbert, and Waterbury.
-Available with a square hole or a oblong hole for the mounting hole in the minute hand.
-The hour hand comes with the minute hand and has a round mounting hole with a brass sleeve.
-It of course will be shorter than the minute hand and these hands are sold as a pair.
+These hands have a 4mm wide square mounting hole.

 Fits many but not all